microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     }, [userId, credential, displayName, teamsMeetingLink]);
     ```

     > NOTE: `useMemo` is used in this scenario because we only want the `AzureCommunicationTokenCredential` object and the call adapter args to be created once as the necessary parameters are passed in.
-View additional details about [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo).
+View additional details about [useMemo here](https://reactjs.org/docs/hooks-reference.html#usememo).

-1. Once the `credentials` and `callAdapterArgs` are ready, the following line handles creating an ACS call adapter using the `useAzureCommunicationCallAdapter` hook provided by ACS.
+1. Once the `credentials` and `callAdapterArgs` are ready, the following line handles creating an ACS call adapter using the `useAzureCommunicationCallAdapter` React hook provided by ACS.
 The `callAdapter` object will be used later in the UI calling composite component.

     ```typescript
     const callAdapter = useAzureCommunicationCallAdapter(callAdapterArgs);